wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 <!-- theme: info -->
 <!--Shared style guides are available on the **Professional** and **Enterprise** plans.-->

-> This feature is in preview.
+> This is a limited access feature.
 Reach out to nauman@stoplight.io for more information.

+The [Stoplight Style Guide](https://apistylebook.stoplight.io/docs/stoplight-style-guide) provides a set of default rules, but you can easily create your own rules to meet the needs of your API.

 See our [rule examples](g-rule-examples.md) to get started.